frumbert/html-ish/README.md

         </it's>
     </tabs>

 Did you know you could do this?
+You can't.
+But with some javascript hackery, you can!